ministryofjustice/security-guidance/docs/index.md

 ## Summary

-This site lists the [Ministry of Justice \(MoJ\)](https://www.gov.uk/government/organisations/ministry-of-justice) Information Security policies.
-It contains important guidance on how to keep MoJ information safe and secure.
+This site lists the [https://www.gov.uk/government/organisations/ministry-of-justice](https://www.gov.uk/government/organisations/ministry-of-justice) Information Security policies.
+It contains important guidance on how to keep information safe and secure.

 Policies shown here are listed for technical users and non-technical users \(referred to as all users\).